Vegz78/ToggleZeroTier/README.md

 4 - Run the _ToggleZeroTier entry.

-# Example of .sh script games menu in Emulationstation:
+# Example of .sh script games menu in Emulationstation
 Edit the file /etc/emulationstation/es_systems.cfg

 Add something like this: